 Funding for Neighbourhood Initiatives

-While the Neighbourhood Engagement process is there to encourage connections, collaborations, partnerships through initiatives that enhance and build neighbourhoods, Neighbourhood Engagement funds are meant to assist groups with implementing these initiatives that will engage and involve different people in their neighbourhood(s).
+While the Neighbourhood Engagement process is there to encourage connections, collaborations, partnerships through initiatives that enhance and build neighbourhoods, Neighbourhoods Micro-Grants and Neighbourhoods Connection Grants are meant to assist groups with implementing these initiatives that will engage and involve different people in their neighbourhood(s).

 View the Eligibility Criteria to see if your group is eligible for Neighbourhood Engagement Funding through either of the grants.

 For any questions about the application forms, or for assistance filling out your application, please contact your Neighbourhood Resource Coordinator (NRC).
 To find out who your NRC is, please contact 311.